felipealbrecht/DeepBlue-Manual/02-data-types/02-06-biosources.md

 server.list_samples(None, {"tier":"3"}, user_key)
 ```

-Attention: Not all samples have a *tier* in their metadata: it depends on the source from which the data was imported.
+NB: Not all samples have a *tier* in their metadata: it depends on the source from which the data was imported.